wp-plugins/apptivo-business-site/readme.txt

 1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Purchase a API key from Apptivo. http://www.apptivo.com/where-to-find-your-apptivo-api-key-apptivo-access-key/
-4. Go to the "General Settings" and enter your API Key, and Access Key
+4. Go to the "General Settings" and enter your API Key and Access Key
 5. Enjoy!

 == Frequently Asked Questions ==